WICG/visual-viewport/README.md

     double pageY;  // and read-only.

     double clientWidth;  // Read-only and excludes the scrollbars double clientHeight; // if present.
+These values give the number
+                         // of CSS pixels visible in the visual viewport.
+                         // i.e. they shrink as the user zooms in.

     double scale;     // Read-only.
 The scaling factor applied to
                       // the visual viewport relative to the `ideal